Bathrooms / By Robyn Roberts / October 13, 2016

 I knew when we first saw the apartment that it would need a makeover.
 While the kitchen and bathroom were perfectly adequate (as it had only been constructed four years ago), it just wasn’t our style, and there were minor details that indicated sloppy work and cut-corners.
 We had a limited budget and wanted to renovate both the kitchen and the bathroom — two expensive spaces.
 We wanted to convert the tub to a walk-in shower to maximize space in the bathroom and we also wanted to improve functionality in the kitchen to optimize space and utilize every square inch.

 I spent hours and hours on Pinterest, secretly plotting the perfect kitchen and bathroom.
 My colleague told me about Sweeten one day when I mentioned I was looking for a general contractor.
 (She’s now going through her own Sweeten renovation in Brooklyn!)
 I was instantly hooked on the Sweeten blog, and posted my project the day our closing date was announced.
-Sweeten introduced me to Sweeten Expert Halina.
-I didn’t know what to expect, but meeting Halina is not what I had in mind for meeting a general contractor.
+When we were introduced to our Sweeten contractor, I didn’t know what to expect, but meeting her was not what I had in mind for meeting a general contractor.
 It was more like meeting an old friend.
-She is warm, open-minded, knowledgeable, and she instantly put me at ease.
+She was warm, open-minded, knowledgeable, and she instantly put me at ease.
 We discussed my very detailed vision (from weeks of Pinning!) and she seemed to “get” me immediately.

 The style I envisioned was a mix between classic glam, modern, and vintage touches that were a nod to pre-war NYC apartments of the 1920s and 30s.
-In the kitchen, Halina and I initially discussed ways in which we could preserve the cabinets to save on budget; however, we soon realized that this was a kitchen that would be called to greatness.
-Halina brought in Charles, a millworker who built beautiful custom cabinetry, and we walked through every corner of that kitchen, discussing every cabinet, every door, every square inch of space.
+In the kitchen, we initially discussed ways in which we could preserve the cabinets to save on budget; however, we soon realized that this was a kitchen that would be called to greatness. my contractor brought in a millworker who built beautiful custom cabinetry, and we walked through every corner of that kitchen, discussing every cabinet, every door, every square inch of space.

 We decided on a configuration that would truly maximize the kitchen for a cook – moving the island a few inches to accommodate both a pull-out spice rack and utensil rack on either side of the stove, adding a pull-out trash and recycle bin underneath a 30” apron front sink, removing the overhead microwave for a full size hood, relocating the microwave to the island while adding six drawers: four tiny ones for utensils and two large ones for pots and pans, a kick toe drawer for the little things like kitchen towels, large pull-out drawers that opened from the front of the island for my collection of baking tools and sprinkles, and dividers for all of my baking sheets in the cabinet above the refrigerator.
 The meeting was energizing and Charles’ passion really came through–waving his arms in the most animated fashion, talking about wood types and inlay cabinet doors.